victorrentea/victorrentea.github.io/blog/exceptions.md

-# Definitive Guide to Working with Exceptions in Java
+# Definitive Guide to Working with Exceptions in J ava

 _Victor is a Java Champion, former Lead Architect at IBM, currently an Independent Trainer, having taught thousands of developers in dozens of companies over 8 years of training activity.
 He is the founder of one of the largest [developer community](https://www.meetup.com/bucharest-software-craftsmanship-community/) in Romania and one of the highest-rated European trainer on Clean Code, Refactoring and Unit Testing.
 More about him on [victorrentea.ro](http://victorrentea.ro/)_